Žydrūnas Savickas: 2012

 On October 7, 2012, Savickas won the 2012 World Log Lift Championships which was held at the same venue as the SCL Savickas Classic event.
 This was his fourth consecutive World Log Lift Championships title.

 2013

 Savickas won his inaugural 2013 contest, the Strongman Champions League Holland event held in Kalkar, Germany on June 22, 2013.
 Savickas also attempted a new Log Lift world record of 221 kg, but failed to lockout the weight overhead.
 Savickas won seven SCL contests in the 2013 season and came second in the overall championships behind Krzysztof Radzikowski.

 On June 29, 2013, Savickas won his third Europe's Strongest Man title.
 He also set a new Log Lift world record with a lift of 221 kg.

 In August 2013, Savickas finished second in the 2013 World's Strongest Man contest behind Brian Shaw.

 2014

+At the 2014 Força Bruta contest, held in Rio de Janeiro, Brazil, Savickas set a new world record in the Log Lift with 223 kg, along with a record in the deadlift event, with 360 kg for 10 repetitions.